turbot/steampipe-plugin-code/docs/index.md

 | Twilio auth token            | twilio_auth_token            |
 | Twitter secret key           | twitter_secret_key           |

+## Verification Status

+Verification status of the secret.
+Valid values are:

+- `verified true` secret is still active can we used for leakage.
+- `verified false` means secret is inactive (i.e it may have expired or does not exit anymore, etc... ) and is not working currently.
+- `unverified` means status of the key could not be verfiied.

 ## Get involved

 - Open source: https://github.com/turbot/steampipe-plugin-code